Paragard Lawsuits

 It is important to remember that a verdict is the decision in a court proceeding.
 A judge or a jury can deliver it, and it can include damages.
 A settlement is an agreement reached out of court between the two sides.
 The court approves it, and it can also include damages.

-Settlements can be reached before a trial begins or once it is underway.
+Plaintiffs may agree to settlements before a trial begins or once it is underway.
 Monetary settlements for damages can vary significantly based on the details of an individual case.
-Settlement negotiations usually begin after the first test cases go to trial and the court’s position has been made clear.
+Settlement negotiations usually start after the first test cases go to trial and the court’s position has been clarified.

-In other IUD lawsuits, women sued Bayer for claims that its Mirena IUD moved around in the body and punctured or injured organs.
-Bayer offered a settlement of $12.2 million to settle 4,600 lawsuits.
+In other IUD lawsuits, people sued Bayer for claims that its Mirena IUD moved around in the body and punctured or injured organs.
+Bayer offered a $12.2 million settlement to settle 4,600 lawsuits.

 Consumernotice.org adheres to the highest ethical standards for content production and references only credible sources of information, including government reports, interviews with experts, highly regarded nonprofit organizations, peer-reviewed journals, court records and academic organizations.
 You can learn more about our dedication to relevance, accuracy and transparency by reading our editorial policy.